juminos/StardewValleyMods/MonsterHutchFramework/README.md

 ### Monsters
 - The monsters created by this mod are based on a subset of the vanilla game monsters, so their behavior will be similar
 - These monsters will take and inflict damage to the player like their wild counterparts (unless the right monster charmer ring is worn)
-- The same water troughs that slimes use to produce slime balls are also used by this mod's monsters
+- The water troughs are used by both slimes and this mod's monsters with the same ratio (1 trough waters 5 monsters)
 - If a monster has been 'watered', it can produce items overnight similar to coop animals (Auto-Grabber will work depending on the item type)

 ### Charmer Rings